 Former affiliations at the IWM:

-- FWF Senior Research Fellow, working for Charles Taylor’s focus “Religion and Secularism” with a project on “Pavel Florensky and the Nature of Russian Religious Philosophy.”
+- FWF Senior Fellow and Project Leader of “Pavel Florensky and the Nature of Russian Religious Philosophy,” 2011-2013

 - Visiting Fellow with project “Justifications of Wealth: Art Patronage as Religious Giving in Russia before the Revolution and Now,” Febr. – April 2018